ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_dup_list.gif)](seq_dup_list.gif)

-A [Patrol Cycle](../anim_mods/#patrol) type of animation list is also easy to create by using a image list that is reversed.
+A [Patrol Cycle](../anim_mods/#patrol) type of animation list is also easy to create by using an image list that is reversed.

 ~~~
 convert font_[0-9].gif -duplicate 1,-2-1 \